apache/druid/docs/querying/troubleshooting.md

 Set the max idle time in the `druid.server.http.maxIdleTime` property in the `historical/runtime.properties` file.
 You must restart the Druid cluster for this change to take effect.
 See [Configuration reference](../configuration/index.md) for more information on configuring the server.
-* Set a buffer size for queued, unread data for the Broker.
-Set the buffer size in the `druid.broker.http.maxQueuedBytes` property in the `broker/runtime.properties` file.
-Define the maximum number of bytes as approximately **2 MiB** times the number of Historicals.
-See [Broker configuration](../configuration/index.md#client-configuration) for more information on `druid.broker.http.maxQueuedBytes` and [Basic cluster tuning](../operations/basic-cluster-tuning.md#broker-backpressure) for details on the recommended setting.
 * If the timeout occurs because the data servers have not pushed any results to the Broker, consider optimizing data server performance.
 Significant slowdown in the data servers may be a result of spilling too much data to disk in [groupBy v2 queries](groupbyquery.html#performance-tuning-for-groupby-v2), large [`IN` filters](filters.md#in-filter) in the query, or an under scaled cluster.
 Analyze your [Druid query metrics](../operations/metrics.md#query-metrics) to determine the bottleneck.
 * If the timeout is caused by Broker backpressure, consider optimizing Broker performance.
 Check whether the connection is fast enough between the Broker and deep storage.